Saturday, 30 May 2026

 Mandarin Duck (Drake)

-Canada Goose / Mandarin Duck
+Canada Goose and Mandarin Duck

 Mute Swan